 Implementing a Markov Chain is a lot easier than it may sound, and training it on a real corpus was fun.

-The results were frankly better than I expected, though I may have set the bar too low after my little LSTM fiasco.
+The results were frankly better than I expected, though I may have set the bar too low after my first experience with LSTMs and RNNs -they are really bad when dealing with a small corpus-.

 In the future, I may try training this model with even longer chains, or a completely different corpus.

-In this case, trying a 5-word chain had basically deterministic results again, since each 5-word sequence was almost always unique, so I did not consider 5-words and upwards chains to be of interest.
+In this case, trying a 5-word chain had basically deterministic results again, since each 5-word sequence was almost always unique, so I did not consider 5-words or longer chains to be of interest.

 Which corpus do you think would generate more interesting results, Especially for a longer chain?
 Let me know in the comments!